Who We Are

 and many other generous members of our community

 A Little History

 What began as a dream of helping the community learn more about sustainable agriculture years ago has grown into a 30,000 square-foot garden due to the combined inspiration and efforts of committed individuals, the Livability Project, Pacifica’s Environmental Family, and the Pacifica School District.

 Pacifica Gardens officially broke ground on April 12, 2008.
 Community volunteers joined the garden team and began de-sodding the soccer field at the Linda Mar Education Center.
 The “Sod Squad” worked tirelessly throughout the summer making extraordinary progress.

 An official Ribbon Cutting ceremony took place on May 24, 2008.
 City dignitaries and school district officials joined garden volunteers and other members of the community in celebrating the grand opening of the garden.

 After that initial turning of soil, the garden continued to draw many volunteers and increasing community interest.
 A core of regular volunteers emerged from the community to grow the garden with their energy and love.
-The garden project reached out to the community and has become not only a place to grow food, but a hub of community engagement – by hosting events such as the First Annual Harvest Fundraiser Dinner, Earth Day activities, and school group field trips.
+The garden project reached out to the community and has become not only a place to grow food, but a hub of community engagement – by hosting events such as the First Annual Harvest Fundraiser Dinner, Earth Day activities, Plant Start sales, educational workshops, and elementary school field trips.